 (e) Cost of Mediation.

-(1) The mediator is entitled to a flat fee of $750 per mediation.
+(1) The mediator is entitled to a flat fee of $900 per mediation.
+This fee covers all services of the mediator, including but not limited to the pre-mediation telephone conference(s), communications with the parties, the filing of an interim and final report, and conduct of the mediation session(s).

-(2) The fee for the mediator will be split equally among the parties to the mediation, except that the case trustee is excluded from this allocation of expense.
+(2) The fee for the mediator will be split equally among the parties to the mediation, except that the case trustee shall not be required to pay any portion of the mediator’s fee, even if he participates.

-(3) If a party seeks any of the following relief, the party must file a motion with the Court, on 14 days’ notice to all parties to the mediation and the case trustee, showing cause for such relief:
+(3) If the mediator or a party seeks any of the following relief, that person must file a motion with the Court, on 14 days’ notice to all parties to the mediation and the case trustee, showing cause for such relief:

-(A) a different mediation fee amount;
+(A) a different fee for the mediator;

 (B) a different allocation of the mediator’s fee; or